 - Before blending the sauce, make sure to remove the bay leaves.

-- Blend sauce in the blender until smooth.
+- Blend sauce in the blender (or using an immersion blender) until smooth.
 Make sure to open the little tab so the steam can escape while blending.
-(Be careful, you are dealing with scalding-hot sauce.)
+(Be careful, you are dealing with scalding-hot sauce.
+Make sure to use a blender that is meant for hot foods as well.)

 - If not using right away, keep in the refrigerator, in a glass jar with a lid for 4-7 days.